Flotilla (video game): Development

 Flotilla was developed by Brendon Chung's video game studio, Blendo Games.
-Chung, who worked as a level designer for Pandemic Studios, previously contributed to the development of Full Spectrum Warrior (2004) and Lord of the Rings: Conquest (2009).
+Chung, who worked as a level designer for Pandemic Studios, previously contributed to the development of Full Spectrum Warrior (2004) and The Lord of the Rings: Conquest (2009).
 Chung started coding Flotilla in 2009 after Electronic Arts closed Pandemic Studios.
 He was excited at the time of the studio's closure, and said that "there was adrenaline pumping through my veins".
 The game was developed using Microsoft XNA, a set of game development tools created by Microsoft.

 The concept of Flotilla came from a combination of "sci-fi like Star Wars and submarine movies".
 Chung explained that he "figured there was enough games about little fighter jets", and that what he had in mind was "a jumbo battleship floating in space".
-Animals, instead of aliens, are featured as characters in the game.
+Animals, instead of aliens, are featured as characters.
 Chung explained that he did so because "any fantastical creature design I came up with would pale in comparison to already-existing designs made by other people."
 Therefore, instead of trying to solve the problem of creating compelling alien characters, he switched to animals: "[they] have certain built-in characteristics, they were fairly unique in how they weren't typically associated with space adventures."
-In an interview with SquareGo, Chung revealed that board games such as Axis and Allies and Arkham Horror had an influential role in the game's development process.
+In an interview with SquareGo, Chung said that board games such as Axis and Allies and Arkham Horror had an influential role in the development.

 Before Flotilla, Chung worked on a prototype, a two-dimensional turn-based space action game called Space Piñata, whose gameplay and structure were similar to those of the final version of Flotilla.
 Chung intentionally limited the solo mode's play time as an "experiment in making a short-story generator", such that an adventure could begin and end within a half hour.
 Following a negative response, a patch was deployed to change this limitation.
 The patch included a new "hardcore" mode.
 Flotilla's score incorporates several pieces of classical music, such as Chopin's "Raindrop" prelude.
-According to Edge magazine, the "Raindrop" prelude gives the game's battles "an emotional undercurrent".
-Chung said the soundtrack was designed to give the game "a tragic feel" and that he wanted the game to be portrayed as "the anti-testosterone-fueled" action game.
+According to Edge magazine, the "Raindrop" prelude gives the battles "an emotional undercurrent".
+Chung said the soundtrack was designed to create "a tragic feel" and that he wanted to create an "anti-testosterone-fueled" action game.

-On February 27, 2020, Flotilla's 10th release anniversary, Blendo games released the game's source code to the public as open source software.
-The source code is Zlib licensed on GitHub, assets are not included and need to be bought.
+On February 27, 2020, Flotilla's 10th release anniversary, Blendo Games released the source code to the public as open source software.
+The source code is Zlib licensed on GitHub; assets are not included and need to be bought.